matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 Once again, it is wonderful to see everybody here.
 A lot of friends.
 How many people have been here every time?
 How many people it is the first time?
 Nice.

+[Audience applause]

 How many newlyweds?
 Yes.
 Oh, two!
 Woo!

+[Audience applause]

 Yeah.
 That is awesome.

 Before I get started, there has been a lot of controversy about what we are working on, and how much we are working on it, and road maps.